sri-chalam/junit-best-practices-ai/.github/instrutions/junit-test-best-practices.instructions.md

 - **Isolated**: Test one behavior at a time
 - **Maintainable**: Only change when requirements change, not during refactoring
 - **Clear**: Easy to understand and debug
+- **Treat tests as specifications of required behavior** - Tests document what the system must do, forming a contract that persists across refactorings.
+- **Test observable behavior through public APIs, not implementation details** - When refactoring internal logic, well-written tests should remain stable because they verify outcomes rather than how those outcomes are achieved.
+- **Write tests that validate a specific behavior or outcome, not just exercise a method.** Each test should represent one complete scenario with a clear expected result.

 ---